Creative Automation / Foundation

 01

 Start with this video's job: A full setup walkthrough for building a lightweight AI 'employee' that manages a support inbox using the Pi (pi.dev) agent harness plus a local Qwen 3.6 35B model in LM Studio, having Pi scaffold its own Zendesk agent package, connect credentials, read and reply to tickets, and finally run 24/7 via a cron job in print mode.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Treat "Task" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:00, where the video says: “There's a really interesting open-source agent harness called pie.dev that's most commonly known for powering the open claw agent.
 Now, if you've used open claw or Hermes agent, you know that these systems have access to your computer.”

 02